myllynen/rhel-performance-guide/README.md

 There are *many* performance tunables listed below.
 They are listed here to provide a collection of references of occasionally relevant tunables.
 They are *not* all meant to be taken into use!
-Only when the default settings, most suitable tuned profile (see below), and application specific recommendations fail to provide appropriate level of performance, the below tunables could be considered to be tested.
+Only when the default settings, the most suitable tuned profile (see below), and application specific recommendations fail to provide appropriate level of performance, the below tunables could be considered to be evaluated and tested.

 No tunable should be taken into use without understanding it effects and side-effects under different kinds of system loads and verifying its